-What appealed to us was the fact the University is local to our Edinburgh site, its international reputation in the field of engineering, and that historically we have benefited from assistance in some collaborative projects.
+What appealed to us was the fact the university is local to our Edinburgh site, its international reputation in the field of engineering, and that historically we have benefited from assistance in some collaborative projects.

-They are heading in the correct direction and will grow into a more senior role within the company with the correct training and support.
+Jack is heading in the correct direction and will grow into a more senior role within the company with the correct training and support.